preeti03102005/Student-Performance-Analysis-Prediction/README.md

-#  Student Performance Analysis
+# 🎓 Student Performance Analysis

-##  Project Overview
+## 📌 Project Overview
-This project focuses on analyzing student data using Python to understand factors affecting academic performance.
-It includes data cleaning, exploratory data analysis (EDA), and visualization to identify patterns and relationships in the data.
+This project analyzes student performance data using Python.
+It focuses on understanding how different factors such as study hours, attendance, and previous scores affect student results through data analysis and visualization.

-##  Objective
+## 🎯 Objective
 * To analyze student performance data
-* To identify key factors affecting academic results
+* To identify key factors influencing results
 * To perform data cleaning and preprocessing
-* To visualize trends and patterns using graphs
+* To visualize relationships between variables

 ##  Tools & Technologies
 * Python